nearform/pg-rag/README.md

 # PG RAG

 A library to make building LLM based POCs fast and easy.
+This library provides RAG capability for multiple file types.
+If it is an office file it first converts it to pdf
+It will convert the pdf to images, then GPT-4o Query it to retrieve a text version of all the data.
-This library provides RAG capability for .pdf files.
-It converts the files to images stores data in postgreSQL and manages the DB schema for you.
+Then it stores the data in postgreSQL and manages the DB schema for you.
 The user can then rag query, search or summarize the data.

 ![Overview](./docs/overview.png)